openwallet-foundation-labs/tsp/docs/src/benchmark.md

 ![tsp-seal-open](flamegraph.png)

-The flamegraph shows the call stack on the y axis, and relative time spent in a particular function on the x axis.
+The flamegraph shows the call stack on the y-axis, and relative time spent in a particular function on the x-axis.
 We can see that the call stack starts at `start`, and eventually gets to our `benchmark::main` function.

-We observe that all time is spent in dependencies, and this makes sense for the operations that be benchmark here.
+We observe that all time is spent in dependencies, and this makes sense for the operations that we benchmark here.
 The `tsp` crate itself is just a thin wrapper around the dependencies, and does not introduce (significant) overhead.

 ---

-in terms of throughput, we can do some rough math with this binary
+In terms of throughput, we can do some rough math with this binary:

 ```
 > hyperfine target/release/benchmark